frankt716/cse-191-fall23/rec03.md

 ```math
     \forall k.
 R(k,y) \implies \exists z.
 S(x,y,z)
 ```
-Renaming of bound variables does not change the meaning of the formula[^4].
+Renaming of bound variables should not change the meaning of the formula[^4].
 In fact, you are familiar with this principle already:[^5]
 ```math
 \begin{align}